konceptosociala/konceptosociala.github.io/posts/mvu-pattern-flutter.md

 date: 2025-12-08
 ---

-When learning Flutter, its view-state management is straightforward on first glance: you create your own widget classes and use anonymous functions as callbacks directly in the view, where you use builtin `setState(...)` function to change a state inside this widget.
-But as the project grows, you can face with some problems using this approach:
+When learning Flutter, its view-state management is straightforward at first glance: you create your own widget classes and use anonymous functions as callbacks directly in the view, where you use built-in `setState(...)` function to change a state inside this widget.
+But as the project grows, you can face some problems using this approach:

 1. **Synchronization of state and presentation**.
 When you change some value in one place, which should change a presentation (view) in another place, when your widget depends on another widget's state, when and how should you call your `setState(...)`?

 2. **Correct event handling**.
-When some event happened in one widget, how would you handle execution of the next one?
+When some event happens in one widget, how would you handle execution of the next one?
 And moreover, if the next event should happen in another widget, and even more is `async`, how will you preserve the execution order?

 3. **Multiple widgets — multiple states**.
-If one widget's state depends on another one, for example, some page's state depends on root widget's state or even on another page, how will you synchronize it?
-Borrowing mutable references of a widget state or a part of it is the most common approach in Flutter, because there objects are passed by mutable reference.
+If one widget's state depends on another one, for example, some page's state depends on the root widget's state or even on another page, how will you synchronize it?
+Borrowing mutable references of a widget state or a part of it is the most common approach in Flutter, because objects are passed by mutable references there.
 For example, borrowing `Post`s from some `Blog` page for each `PostPreview` widget, so every `PostPreview` will contain a reference to its corresponding post.
-But it's really error-prone in big projects with a lot of widgets and states, see points above.
+But it's really error-prone in big projects with a lot of widgets and states, see the points above.

-It is not an only Flutter's problem, a lot of frameworks, which are worse designed, are even harder to handle.
-However, there is a quite simple solution, which would work good even on big projects and is well presented in Elm framework and programming language — **MVU pattern**, along with some functional approach, which will make your project even less error-prone.
+It is not the only Flutter's problem, a lot of frameworks, which are worse designed, are even harder to handle.
+However, there is a quite simple solution, which would work well even on big projects and is well presented in the Elm framework and programming language — **MVU pattern**, along with some functional approach, which will make your project even less error-prone.

 ## What is MVU?

-**MVU** (acronym for **Model-View-Update**) is a simple pattern, which uses the simple algorithm:
+**MVU** (acronym for **Model-View-Update**) is a simple pattern which uses the simple algorithm:

 1. We have an initial **model**, a global collection of data, used in our application, which we initialize at the beginning of the program.
-If its structure becomes too big, we can split it into modules, how it's done in Elm.
+If its structure becomes too big, we can split it into modules, as it's done in Elm.

-2. We have our **view** — a root widget, which is built from smaller widgets, which we can interact with.
+2. We have our **view** — a root widget, which is built from smaller widgets which we can interact with.

 3. When we interact with our view, e.g. clicking button, writing text etc., we send some `Msg` — "tagged union"-based event data structure, which is then processed in a special `update` function, that will return a new version of our model and build a new view with respect to the new model.

 ![MVU demonstration](/assets/blog/mvu-flutter/img1.svg)

-Advantages of this approach are obvious: we don't care about state management at all, we just send specific `Msg` for each specific action and process it in `update` function, changing the model, which automatically updates the view as needed.
+Advantages of this approach are obvious: we don't care about state management at all, we just send a specific `Msg` for each specific action and process it in an `update` function, changing the model, which automatically updates the view as needed.

 And the most pleasant is the thing, that we can easily implement it in Flutter, without difficult project architecture, and I'll show you how.
 Let's go!

 ## Simple and _pure_ counter project

-Like the most of UI frameworks tutorials, and especially MVU-based ones, we will start with a simple counter project.
-I call it _pure_, because for now our application logic will not contain any side effects and will only affect inner state of a program: increment/decrement a number.
+Like most UI frameworks tutorials, and especially MVU-based ones, we will start with a simple counter project.
+I call it _pure_, because for now our application logic will not contain any side effects and will only affect the inner state of a program: increment/decrement a number.

-First of all, we need to create our main `MVU` widget, which will be a skeleton for our program.
-Let's create some auxiliary types and `MVU` class:
+Firstly, we need to create our main `MVU` widget, which will be a skeleton for our program.
+Let's create some auxiliary types and an `MVU` class:

 ```dart
 typedef Update<M, Msg> = M Function(M model, Msg msg);